Apolloch/WebhookGithubService/README.md

-# JavDoc checker for pull_requests
+# JavaDoc checker for pull requests
 this is a Javaee webservice for automatically getting files from a pull request in Java projects and run an analyse on the javadoc.

 # How to run it :